abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Boolean
 - **Description**:
-  - 1: add a laser material interaction (extern laser field).
+  - True: add a laser material interaction (extern laser field).
-  - 0: no extern laser field.
+  - False: no extern laser field.
-- **Default**: 0
+- **Default**: False

 ### td_vext_dire

 - **Type**: String
 - **Description**:
-  If `td_vext` is true, the td_vext_dire is a string to set the number of electric fields, like "1 2" representing external electric field is added to the x and y axis at the same time.
+  If `td_vext` is True, the td_vext_dire is a string to set the number of electric fields, like `td_vext_dire 1 2` representing external electric field is added to the x and y axis at the same time.
 Parameters of electric field can also be written as a string, like `td_gauss_phase 0 1.5707963267948966` representing the Gauss field in the x and y directions has a phase delay of Pi/2.
 See below for more parameters of electric field.
   - 1: the direction of external light field is along x axis.
   - 2: the direction of external light field is along y axis.
   - 3: the direction of external light field is along z axis.